tmcd82070/Rdistance/cran-comments.md

 ## Resubmission comments
-* This fixes a critical bug in the point transect methods of the previous version.
+* This version fixes two critical bugs.
+One in the point transect methods.
+One in the automated analysis routine.

 ## Current Version
-* 2.1.2
+* 2.1.3
-* Previous version on CRAN: 2.1.1
+* Previous version on CRAN: 2.1.2

 ## Test environments
 * local Windows 8.1 Pro, R 3.5.1